PROFILES

 ~/.alpi/profiles/work/ → work

-Both profiles' gateways can run simultaneously (each with its own launchd / systemd unit).
+Both profiles' gateways run simultaneously inside the single machine-wide alpi daemon (one launchd plist / systemd unit total).
 Both can be ALP peers of each other if you want cross-profile handoffs (@work ... from personal).

 Per-employee in an organisation